The Street Lit Authors Club: A voice for Austin’s homeless

 …is everyone’s, and each deserves to be told.

 The Street Lit Authors Club helps Austin’s homeless tell their stories, and supports them in finding their voices on the page.
-Help us bring more stories into the world in 2016 and on into the new year.
+Help us bring more stories into the world in 2017 and in years to come.

 * * * *